openharmony/arkcompiler_runtime_core/static_core/plugins/ets/doc/spec/2_lexical.rst

     1e10
     1e10f

-The underscore character '``_``' after a base prefix or between successive digits can be used to denote a floating-point literal and improve readability.
+The underscore character '``_``' after the base prefix or between successive digits can be used to denote a floating-point literal and improve readability.
 Underscore characters in such positions do not change the values of literals.
-However, an underscore character must not be the very first and the very last symbol of an integer literal.
+However, the underscore character must not be the very first and the very last symbol of an integer literal.

 A floating-point literal is of type ``float`` if *float type suffix* is present.